HDMI: Compatibility with DVI

 HDMI is backward compatible with single-link Digital Visual Interface digital video (DVI-D or DVI-I, but not DVI-A or dual-link DVI).
 No signal conversion is required when an adapter or asymmetric cable is used, so there is no loss of video quality.

 From a user's perspective, an HDMI display can be driven by a single-link DVI-D source, since HDMI and DVI-D define an overlapping minimum set of allowed resolutions and frame-buffer formats to ensure a basic level of interoperability.
 In the reverse case, a DVI-D monitor has the same level of basic interoperability unless content protection with High-bandwidth Digital Content Protection (HDCP) interferes—or the HDMI color encoding is in component color space instead of RGB, which is not possible in DVI.
 An HDMI source, such as a Blu-ray player, may require an HDCP-compliant display, and refuse to output HDCP-protected content to a non-compliant display.
 A further complication is that there is a small amount of display equipment, such as some high-end home theater projectors, designed with HDMI inputs but not HDCP-compliant.

 Any DVI-to-HDMI adapter can function as an HDMI-to-DVI adapter (and vice versa).
 Typically, the only limitation is the gender of the adapter's connectors and the gender of the cables and sockets it is used with.

 Features specific to HDMI, such as remote-control and audio transport, are not available in devices that use legacy DVI-D signalling.
-However, many devices output HDMI over a DVI connector (e.g., ATI 3000-series and NVIDIA GTX 200-series video cards), and some multimedia displays may accept HDMI (including audio) over a DVI input.
+However, many devices output HDMI over a DVI connector (e.g., ATI HD 2000-series and Nvidia GTX 200-series video cards), and some multimedia displays may accept HDMI (including audio) over a DVI input.
 Exact capabilities beyond basic compatibility vary.
 Adapters are generally bi-directional.